-- 2. Sneakers are required.
+- 1. While uniforms are not required, it is recommended that students wear plain blue or gray gym shorts/sweatpants and a plain blue or gray shirt. - 2.
+Sneakers are required.
 A pair of inexpensive sneakers that can be left in the gym locker is suggested. - 3.
 For safety reasons no jewelry of any kind may be worn during activities.
 It is difficult to maintain and watch over valuables during the gym period.
 Please do not bring valuable jewelry or watches in the gym or locker areas.
 Keep valuable jewelry at home.
 The school cannot be held responsible for lost or stolen items. - 4.
-Students who are unprepared for class may be asked to remain after school and/or may not receive credit for the day's activities. - 5.
-Students who have a short-term medical excuse will be provided with written assignments related to the health and physical education fields.
+Students who are unprepared for class may not receive credit for the day's activities. - 5.
+Students who have a short-term medical excuse will be provided with written assignments related to the health and physical education fields and placed in a study hall by the school counselor.